ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing VikingVillage (Seurat) 6DoF GearVR version.

-Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that option.
-Instead of Warp which doesn't seem to work anymore please use the app Device ID to acess your ID.
-You might also need to create your own asset folder when following the given steps.

 # TODO's and future work:

 I was working on a version using the Vuforia Fusion Unity plugin (https://library.vuforia.com/articles/Training/vuforia-fusion-article.html) to combine the power of ARCore and Vuforia marker tracking.
 I can already confirm that it works.
 By using a small paper marker that I attached to the controller I can move the controller in 6DoF.